Dear Dr. Mike,

 You Might Also Like: Childhood & Adolescent Depression

-Results from a recent, large-scale study support the finding that high stress/conflict fighting can be harmful to children; that when children feel threatened on an emotional level, they have an increased potential to either turn inward (where their struggles may go unnoticed) or act-out aggressively.
-These researchers found that some children even act-out to distract their parents from fighting and will repeat this behavior again and again in a distorted attempt to normalize things.
+Results from a recent, large-scale study support the finding that high-stress/conflict fighting can be harmful to children; when children feel threatened on an emotional level, they have an increased potential to either turn inward (where their struggles may go unnoticed) or act out aggressively.
+These researchers found that some children even act out to distract their parents from fighting and will repeat this behavior again and again in a distorted attempt to normalize things.

 Other recent research in this area has shown that angry parents and fighting, as a chronic stressor for a child, can actually impact a child’s neurology and learning/problem-solving.

-Developmental research on this topic has even shown that infants as young as 6 months of age can pick up on distress between their parents (e.g., the infant’s blood pressure rises in response to the stressor).
-And longitudinal studies have shown that children who are raised in high conflict homes tend to have higher rates of physical, emotional, and social problems when compared to children who were not raised in highly stressful homes.
+Developmental research on this topic has even shown that infants as young as 6 months of age can pick up on distress among their parents (e.g., the infant’s blood pressure rises in response to the stressor).
+And longitudinal studies have shown that children who are raised in high-conflict homes tend to have higher rates of physical, emotional, and social problems when compared to children who were not raised in highly stressful homes.